-You and your tastebuds will be very very happy in St. Augustine–it’s a foodie paradise!!
+You and your tastebuds will be happy in St. Augustine–it’s a foodie paradise!!
 Not only are there over 260 restaurants listed on Yelp as being near St. Augustine, it seems like almost every week one or more of our restaurants are featured in national publications, and tons and tons of ‘best of’ lists.

 Over 120 of the restaurants are an easy walk from the Bayfront Marin House–and when you walk to dinner you’re allowed to order dessert!
 (At least, that’s how we’ve been told that it works).
 Other restaurants are within a 10-15 minute drive, but well worth finding your car keys.

 The restaurants and attractions listed below are some of our favorite foodie experiences.
 If you have a specific type of food or restaurant you’re looking for (like one of St. Augustine’s best special occasion restaurants, or our favorite seafood restaurants, best burgers, or restaurants on the water), please let us know and we’re happy to make recommendations for your particular tastes.

 But if you want a real foodie stay, consider the following options:

 Note: Menus, prices, and tour times are gathered from the respective companies/attractions/restaurants and are subject to change.
 Please check with the venue before planning your day–or ask us to confirm your preferences for you!